coprolitebbs/coprolitebbs/README.md

 - 👋 Hi, I’m @coprolitebbs author, freak engineer.
-- 👀 I’m interested in making and programming devices, drivring enduro motocycles and listen Slayer all time until die (maybe fast).
+- 👀 I’m interested in making and programming devices, sucking coffee, driving enduro motocycles and listen Slayer all time until die (maybe fast).

 <!---
 coprolitebbs/coprolitebbs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.